 💭 Where Can You Drain Your Water Softener?

-For most people, attaching their water softener’s drain line to their local sewage system is the most convenient means of getting rid of backwash water.
+For most people, attaching their water softener’s drain line to their local sewage system during the installation process is the most convenient means of getting rid of backwash water.

 If you live in a remote area, however, you may not have a direct connection to a sewage system.
 Even if you do, your municipality might have specific restrictions that could mean that you can’t discharge backwash into your sewage system.